-- Deck The Halls.
 I love having ornaments and special Christmas books adorning my home.
 It means everywhere I go in my house, I get that sense of ” It’s beginning to look a lot like Christmas”.
-It’s also something I can physically do in terms of arranging them.
-It brings me great joy.
+It’s also something I can physically do as I potter around with my walker.
+Arranging them brings me great joy.

-- Special Corners.
 Having a special place to sit and relax, is really important when living with chronic illness.
 An armchair next to a table for books, a cup of tea and a special Christmas ornament, brings me a great deal of comfort and joy.
-Add in some Christmas music and the scene is set for embracing “tis the season to be jolly”
+Add in some Christmas music and the scene is set for embracing “tis the season to be jolly”.

 The Christmas before last, my Aunty sent us the most delightful book.
 She sent it early and told us to open it straight away.
 We soon discovered why, as it’s full of wonderful Christmas stories and traditions.

 It’s written by Songs of Praise presenter, Pam Rhodes.
 My husband and I love reading together so, every morning during December, we read a chapter of this beautiful book.

 It makes us laugh, cry and reminisce, as many of the stories rekindle memories of our bygone Christmas traditions.